 To seal out light from other rooms, particularly if you share your home with family members, roommates, or a partner who may be awake while you're sleeping, close your bedroom door.
 Better yet, take a walk through the house and turn off all the lights in the hallway and neighboring rooms to ensure your space is as dark as possible before turning in for the night.

 If your bedroom is exposed to street light, hang curtains or blinds to seal out unnatural light as much as possible.
 You'll still want natural light in the morning, so you don't have to go so far as blackout shades (although you can).

 The bottom line is the only light in your bedroom should be natural light.
 Your body craves sunlight upon waking.
-Getting out into direct sunlight will give you a healthy dose of vitamin D. Revel in your sweet cocoon of darkness (as dark as possible, y’all) all night, and when it's time to wake up, go for the real thing.
+Getting out into direct sunlight will give you a healthy dose of vitamin D. Revel in your sweet cocoon of darkness (as dark as possible) all night, and when it's time to wake up, go for the real thing.
 Open your blinds or enjoy your morning coffee outside.

 Note: If you wake before dawn, invest in a dawn-simulating alarm.
-You can even find lights especially engineered to offset seasonal affective disorder—the moody blues that come with not enough exposure to natural sunlight.
+You can even find lights specifically engineered to offset seasonal affective disorder—the moody blues that come with not enough exposure to natural sunlight.

 Everything Your Bedroom Needs to Guarantee Your Best Night's Sleep

 This story was originally published on September 24, 2015, and has since been updated.